caseybreen/censocdev/README.md

-## censocdev Package
+## censocdev

-The censocdev package contains code to create the CenSoc data products.
+This repository contains the source code to construct the CenSoc data products.

-## Learning More

 Learn more about the CenSoc project at: